 We use these data to write two (initial) papers.

-The first paper we are working on using these data describes the lifecycle of a circuit split, using the Supreme Court’s decisions about whether and when to resolve conflicts to advance the literature on certiorari.
+In the first paper, Legal Uniformity in American Courts, we use these data to describe the lifecycle of a circuit split, using the Supreme Court’s decisions about whether and when to resolve conflicts to advance the literature on certiorari.
 The Supreme Court does not simply decide whether to approach important national issues; it must also decide when to approach them.
 This requires choosing a case that presents the facts well, biding time for the politically correct climate, and learning enough about the issue through lower court decisions.
 Because our data include all cases that implicate a given legal question, we can, for the first time, move beyond a theory of which cases are decided to which legal issues are resolved and when.
 That is, we can model what the Supreme Court actually considers when making its docket.
-Read this paper here.

 The second focuses on the role of ideology in the judicial hierarchy.
 How ideology shapes judicial decision-making is the founding question of judicial politics.
 A common finding is that the Supreme Court, acting in a monitoring role over the lower courts, is more likely to review decisions made by ideologically distant lower courts.
 Yet in this literature scholars have been unable to distinguish between the Court’s choice to review a particular decision in a particular case from its choice to resolve a particular legal question.
 Thus conclusions about the Court’s ideologically-motivated monitoring behavior may be confounded by the types of legal issues that arise in “enemy” lower courts.
 Our dataset of conflicts allows us to hold constant the legal question across many cases, while “varying” the ideology of the lower court issuing the decision.
 Further, we can hold fixed the answer to the legal question itself (i.e., the actual doctrine) across cases on the same side of a conflict and see, under these ceteris parabus conditions, whether known results about ideology still hold.